-It’s easy to get discount tickets.
-Take a look at the selection of Madame Tussauds London deals and offers listed below.
+Book 2 tickets for 1 great price with our Madame Tussauds offers for 2024.
+Take a look at the selection of Madame Tussauds London deals listed below.
 You’ll see there are a range of options to choose from.
 Once you’ve made your choice, you’ll be taken to a page that explains the deal in more detail.

 Read through the information so that you know what’s included with your Madame Tussauds tickets.
 Price up the total cost by completing the booking form at the foot of the page.
 Tell us how many people are going and when you want to visit to work out how much your discounted tickets will be.

 What do I need to know before completing my booking?